oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 Here we gave the owner a new value, and now we can use the variable `owner` again.
 Note though we had to mark it as mutable in order to be able to assign a new value.
 (Rust variable are immutable by default, and can't be changed after the first assignment).
 > After a value is moved from one variable to another, we can't use the original variable anymore, unless we give it a new value

-I am done for this post, in the next post I will continue to discuss *ownership*.
-I still want to cover *borrowing*, and the relationship between *ownership* and functions.
+In the next post I will continue to discuss *ownership*.
+Iit will cover *borrowing*, and the relationship between *ownership* and functions.